katrinajjy/khalil-fong-website/README.md

 It's far from perfect and has much room for improvement, but it marks an important milestone in my journey as a developer.

 I drew immense inspiration from the [FU MUSIC](https://khalilfong.com/2017/) Official Website, which influenced both the design and the vibe of this project.
-I also learned a lot about animations and effects from talented creators on CodePen, all of whom are credited in my notes. <br/>
+I also learned a lot about animations and effects from talented creators on CodePen, all of whom are credited in my notes.\

 ## 🤍 Final Thoughts